Keyboard shortcuts

 Reports

 In Kuwaiba, reports are HTML documents designed to provide detailed information about the objects that are part of the inventory.
 Their purpose is to inform and follow up on specific situations.
-As of version 1.1, users can create their own reports using groovy scripts1, usually in three steps:
+As of version 1.1, users can create their own reports using groovy scripts, usually in three steps:

 2. Information processing: Consists of taking the data retrieved in step 1 and performing calculations, filtering and other processing to convert it into meaningful information.